winderdoot/dootstr/README.md

 # dootstr

-Simple C string library by widerdoot
+Simple C string library by widerdoot.
 I have no idea how to write markdown files, I'll fix this up as I go.
 There will be documentation here and shit.
 For now it's a to do list.

 TODO:
 slice_view